linux-nvme/nvme-cli/doc/libnvme.rst

   SQ 0 Tail Doorbell

-.. c:function:: bool is_64bit_reg (__u32 offset)
+.. c:function:: bool nvme_is_64bit_reg (__u32 offset)

-   Checks if offset of the controller register is 64bit or not.
+   Checks if offset of the controller register is a know 64bit value.

 **Parameters**